 Upper Secondary Education

-At the completion of the basic education stage of Finland education system, students are given the choice between pursuing general and vocational education.
+At the completion of the basic education stage of the Finland education system, students are given the choice between pursuing general and vocational education.
 General Education usually takes three years to complete and does not qualify students for pursuing any particular profession or occupation.
 After completing the General Upper Secondary Education, the students have to take the Finnish matriculation examination to be eligible for various educational universities or universities of applied sciences for bachelor’s degrees.

 The other route which students of Finland can choose is Vocational Upper Secondary Education and Training in which students are provided basic skills required in their chosen field by allotting them to workplaces through an apprenticeship agreement or a training agreement.
 The institution facilitating the program curates a personal capability development plan for its students, drafting the content, schedule, and schemes of study.
 After concluding this level, the students are eligible to opt for further studies at universities or universities of applied sciences to enter the higher education stage in Finland education system.